-Nursing students are required to have satisfactory background checks, abuse registry checks, drug screen, and meet the performance requirements as described on the Student Nurse Essential Functions form.
+Nursing students are required to have satisfactory background checks, abuse registry checks, drug screen, and meet the performance requirements as described on the Student Nurse Core Requirements form.

 An applicant must be eligible for clinical placement in the facilities used by Margaret H. Rollins School of Nursing at Beebe Healthcare.